Doctor of Education (EdD) — In Person or Online (Asynchronous)

-The Ed.D. program at Webster University is designed for preparing well-rounded educator-scholars who have the passion and competence to make a difference in this world through scholarship and service.
+The EdD program at Webster University is designed for preparing well-rounded educator-scholars who have the passion and competency to make a difference in the world through scholarship and service.
 Admission to this program is only every even year.
 Deadline for Fall 2022 cohort is July 1, 2022.

 The program is based on a holistic framework with four foci: theory, research, practice, and leadership.
 Knowledge of theory and research build the foundation of our program.
 This includes immersing the students in contemporary and classical theories that relate to students' specialty areas and education in general.
 It also includes learning a selection of research methods so that students can make a difference by conducting a systematic research study in their dissertation.
 The foundation of theory and research informs practice, which entails applying what is learned through teaching and service.
 With theory, research, and practice, we advocate for our doctoral students to become leaders in any education-related capacity.
 Students will gain the essential tools they need in order to serve in leadership positions in their specialty area and take initiatives to foster social and institutional changes.